juliogontor/population-pyramid-d3/README.md

 # population-pyramid-d3
-Population Pyramid D3 Área Metropolitana de Guadalajara
+Population Pyramid D3 in the Guadalajara Metropolitan Area